 A summary of changes in Quanta’s goodwill is as follows (in thousands):

-Also, as described in Note 2, Quanta’s operating units are organized into one of Quanta’s two internal divisions and, accordingly, the goodwill associated with the operating units has been aggregated on a divisional basis in the table above.
-These divisions are closely aligned with Quanta’s reportable segments and operating units are assigned to a division based on the predominant type of work performed.
-From time to time, operating units may be reorganized between divisions as business environments evolve.
+Also, as described in Note 2, Quanta’s operating units are organized into one of Quanta’s two internal divisions and, accordingly, the goodwill associated with its operating units has been aggregated on a divisional basis and reported in the table above.
+These divisions are closely aligned with Quanta’s reportable segments and are based on the predominant type of work performed by each operating unit.
+From time to time, operating units may be reorganized between these internal divisions as business environments evolve.

 Quanta’s intangible assets subject to amortization and the remaining weighted average amortization periods related to such assets were as follows (in thousands except for weighted average amortization periods, which are in years):

 Amortization expense for intangible assets was $34.8 million, $34.3 million and $25.9 million for the years ended December 31, 2015, 2014 and 2013, respectively.
 Additionally, during the year ended December 31, 2015, Quanta recorded an impairment charge of $12.1 million related to customer relationships, trade names and non-compete agreement intangible assets.
 These intangible asset impairments primarily resulted from lower forecasted oil and gas services revenues for Quanta’s Gulf of Mexico operations and certain operations in Australia, due to the extended low commodity price environment.
 The two reporting units impacted are in Quanta’s Oil and Gas Infrastructure Services Division.
 The impairment charge is reflected in the December 31, 2015 accumulated amortization balances above.